isle-labs/isle-docs/docs/contracts/smart-contract-overview.md

 ### IsleGlobals

-This singleton contract is in charge of the Isle protocol configuration, handling values such as protocol fees, the list of valid PoolAddressesProviders, and more.
+This singleton contract is in charge of the Isle protocol configuration, handling values such as protocol fees, the list of valid Pool admin, Receivable assets, Pool assets, and more.
 It can only be owned and administered by the Governor.

 ### PoolAddressesProvider